-LONDON Printed by Isaac Iaggard, and Ed.
+LO.N.
+DON Printed by Isaac Jaggard, and Ed.
 Blount.
-1622
+1623.

 to be The Author.
 But the denial camp rapidly hit major historiographical problems.
 There was no agreement on who the alternative author might be.
-And, more problematic, why such total solve the problem they settled on class prejudice.
-They argued that drama was a low status activity that no upper class person could engage in without loss of
+And, more problematic, why such total secrecy?

 A key question for Deniers became why and how The Author concealed his (or possibly her) identity.
 As s/he wrote over three dozen plays, two long narrative poems and the sonnets, why use the identity of a well known theatrical player to conceal the fact?
 This problem vexed the first Denial camp, the supporters of Sir Francis Bacon.
-To
+To solve the problem they settled on class prejudice.
+They argued that drama was a low status activity that no upper class person could engage in without loss of face.